jackw01/led-control/README.md

     - MCU GPIO12 to LED Data in
     - Power supply ground to LED GND
     - Power supply 5V to LED 5V
-3. Flash the firmware onto your microcontroller board: hold down the BOOTSEL button when connecting it to your computer with a USB cable and it should enumerate as a USB storage device.
-Drag and drop or copy and paste the `.uf2` binary file, which can be downloaded on the [Releases](https://github.com/jackw01/led-control/releases) page, into the microcontroller.
-The provided binaries are compiled for the Raspberry Pi Pico and have been tested to also run on Adafruit Feather RP2040 boards.

 ### Hardware Setup (Raspberry Pi)
 1. Obtain a Raspberry Pi single-board computer (any model).
 Due to the unavailability of Raspberry Pis, using any other computer with an external LED driver is recommended (see above).